Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 4 - Display current directory content including hidden files
+Task 5 - Display current directory contents.
+Long format with user and group IDs displayed numerically and hidden files (starting with .)